ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-bms.md

 {: #vpc-bm-vmware-bms-vlannic}
 {: step}

 In this step, the VLAN interfaces for different VMware VMKs will be created.
-Each VMK will need its own VLAN interface, for example:
+In VMware deployments, each VMK will need its own VLAN interface, for example:

 * vMotion traffic
 * vSAN traffic
 * NSX-T TEP traffic
-* NFS traffic

 In IBM Cloud VPC, you can attach PCI and VLAN network interfaces to the {{site.data.keyword.bm_is_short}} to support the VMware networking topology.
 The PCI interface is a physical network interface.
 The VLAN interface is a virtual network interface that is associated with a PCI interface via the VLAN ID.
 The VLAN interface automatically tags traffic that is routed through it with the VLAN ID.
 Inbound traffic tagged with a VLAN ID is directed to the appropriate VLAN interface.
 See more in [Network interfaces of the bare metal servers](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-network#bare-metal-servers-nics-intro).